Explainable AI for Pre-Trained Code Models: What Do They Learn? When They Do Not Work?: Conclusion and future works

 \section{Conclusion and future works}

 This paper proposes an approach for explaining pre-trained code models (e.g., CodeBert and GraphCodeBert), using their internal end-to-end attention mechanism, as the XAI method.
 Unlike most XAI research, where the explanation is applied to high-accuracy models to make sure the results are trustworthy, we have used XAI on both high (to find out what the models learn) and low-accuracy scenarios (to see when they do not perform well).

-Our findings not only provide observations about what these state-of-the-art Transformer-based models learn in terms of token type categories and why they underperform in some scenarios, but also suggest actionable recommendations, such as using more subjective evaluation metrics for CGD task, giving token types as additional input to the model, and manually amplifying attention scores for specific token types.
+Our findings not only provide observations about what these state-of-the-art Transformer-based models learn in terms of token type categories and why they underperform in some scenarios, but also suggest actionable recommendations, such as using more subjective evaluation metrics for CDG task, giving token types as additional input to the model, and manually amplifying attention scores for specific token types.
 In the future, we plan to extend this work by examining other downstream tasks, models, and XAI methods.
 In addition, we also plan to work on pre-trained code models by implementing the suggested recommendations from our observations.
+Finally, we plan to use GPT-4 model to both access its results as code model and use it as an XAI technique to explain why a particular output was provided by the model.